acode/cli/README.md

 # Introduction

-StdLib is the *fastest, easiest* way to turn functions into infinitely scalable, self-healing web services.
+StdLib is the *fastest, easiest* way to build infinitely scalable, self-healing APIs.
 It has three components:

-1. A central registry for microservices
+1. A central registry and library for APIs
-2. A distribution platform for hosting at scale
+2. A scalable, serverless hosting platform
-3. A development framework for package management and service creation
+3. Simple command line tooling for building and managing API development

 StdLib is based on Function as a Service ("server-less") architecture, popularized by AWS Lambda.
-You can use StdLib to build modular, scalable web services for yourself and other developers in *minutes* without having to manage servers, gateways, domains, write documentation, or build SDKs.
+You can use StdLib to build modular, scalable APIs for yourself and other developers in *minutes* without having to manage servers, gateways, domains, write documentation, or build SDKs.
 Your development workflow has never been easier - focus on writing code you love, let StdLib handle